savantly-net/sprout-platform/README.md

 This project provides a headless CMS with a built-in admin UI for managing content types and items.
 It's extendable with plugin-modules, and aims to be an alternative wherever Wordpress may be considered.

+The platform has gone through several iterations - AngularJS, Angular 2/4/6, and now React.
-I got lots of inspiration [and code] from the Grafana UI + toolkit.
+I got lots of inspiration [and code] from the Grafana UI + toolkit for this latest iteration.

+I'd love to get some input from the community!

 If there is specific feature you'd like, or if you experience a bug, please open an issue [here](https://github.com/savantly-net/sprout-platform/issues)